evangowan/Greenland_ICESHEET/readme.txt

 ice_margins/ - This contains the ice sheet margins for the maximal scneario Last Glacial Maximum (LGM) from Leger et al (2024) and the present day margin taken from Bedmachine version 5 from Morlighem, M. et al (2022 - https://doi.org/10.5067/GMEVBWFLWA7X).

 shear_stress/ - The shear stress shapefile is already projected to what is in projection_info.sh to make editing easier.
+The script will take the values of the shear stress from the shapefile and make the grid file used by ICESHEET.
+The default shear stress values are tuned to fit the modern Greenland Ice Sheet, as described in Gowan et al (2021).